 The turning point for me was waking up one day and feeling absolutely shattered inside.
 I remember feeling that I really wanted to work and feel good again.
 Thank God I eventually met the right people and I got the right help.
 Homeless outreach workers brought me to Emmaus; I looked round, met the people and liked it straight away.
 I moved in the following week, and I have been happy ever since.

 At Emmaus, I now live with like-minded positive people who are taking it step-by-step to improve themselves, and we’re also giving a little bit back to help others too.
 I’m not around the drink and I’m not around drugs.
 I’ve been clean for over three years now.
 I don’t want drink or drugs – I want to put a good day’s work in, to add to my CV, to go to college for training.
 It’s like they say – you can give them a fish if they’re hungry, but if you teach them how to fish, that’s better.
 Emmaus are putting me through my bricklaying qualifications.
-I’ve done my first year and I’m just about to start my Level 2 NVQ.
-I’m also learning to drive at the moment so that when I’m qualified, I can start looking for jobs.
+I’ve done my first year and I’m just about to complete my Level 2 NVQ.
+I’ve also just passed my driving test so that when I’m qualified, I can start looking for jobs.
 When I find work, I’ll be able to live in one of the move-on flats in the community for a few months, and then the light at the end of the tunnel will be to move in with my girlfriend – now my fiancée - and get married.

-When I think back, I had nothing, and now I’ve got my life back.
+When I think back, I had nothing and now I’ve got my life back.
 I’ve got a fiancée, I’ve got friends, I’ve got my family and my confidence is building up again – it’s just amazing.
 We see people at Emmaus who, when they first arrive their confidence is at rock-bottom, but within three months they are flying – they are thinking of all the different avenues they can take their life down – that’s what has happened to me.
 It’s only thanks to the support I’ve received from Emmaus, family and friends, that I now have hope.
-I have built my life again; I can do anything and I won’t look back.
+I have built my life again.
+Thanks to Emmaus, the future's bright - I can do anything and I won’t look back.